preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/search-statistics/index.rst

 .. image:: search-statistics.png

 You can can decide to collect search statistics in the settings for either Quick Search or Advanced Search, or both.
 If you do, statistics can then be displayed here.
+You can click the result for a month for a detailed view.

-+ **Total no of queries**: Here you can see the total number of searches that has been executed per month.
++ **Total no of queries**: Displays the total number of queries with the top most used queries on top in the details view.
-+ **Abandoned queries**: Here you can see search queries that was started but never completed, per month.
++ **Abandoned queries**: Here you can see search queries that was started but never completed (the user did not click on any result).
-+ **No result queries**: The number of search queries being executed per month, where the search didn't find anything, is shown here.
++ **No result queries**: The number of search queries being executed, where the search didn't find anything, is shown here.

-You can click the result for a month for further details.
-Here's an example from a test environment:
+Here's an example of details from a test environment:

 .. image:: search-statistics-details.png